 Throughout Virginia polls are open from 6 a.m. until 7 p.m. on Election Day.
 Anyone in line at 7 p.m. will be allowed to vote.
 Refer to the schedule of elections for the dates of elections to be held this year.

 Voters are assigned to vote at polling places based on where they reside.
 If your voter registration is up-to-date you can refer to your Voter Card for your precinct number and polling place location.
 You may also find information about your polling place by using our on-line service to check your voter registration.
 Choose 'Prince William County' as your locality.
 Please be aware that if you click on “Polling Place” option you will view the polling place for the address you enter; but this does not verify that you are registered to vote.
 If you choose the “Voter Registration” option you must enter your name as it appears in the registration system or no record will be found.
 If your information is not available online but you believe you are registered, please call our office at 703-792-6470 for assistance.
 If you moved and did not update your voter registration information please contact our office to find out if you are eligible to vote in the next election.

 You can also use Prince William County's QuickInfo! to find Election Districts and Polling Locations for a particular address.
 Again this does not verify your registration but you can use it to find voting information.

-To see the list of all polling places in Prince William County refer to Election Districts.
-The polling places and addresses are listed by Election District in the County.
+To see the list of all polling places in Prince William County refer to the PWC Precinct Map Book.

 back to top